 This Egg foo Young Recipe, also known as egg fu yung, is a delicious, light, airy Chinese omelet filled with red pepper, celery, mushrooms, onions, bean sprouts, scallions, and chicken.
-It is smothered in a flavorful, tangy, savory brown gravy that will leave you licking your plate.
+This delicious omelet is smothered in a flavorful, tangy, savory brown gravy that will leave you licking your plate.

 It is one of our favorite breakfast recipes.
 It is always a hit with friends and family, and it tastes even better than the food at your local Chinese restaurant.
 If you have never tried Egg Foo Young, you really must.
 It is fabulous.